FAQs

 I graduate in May; when does my coverage terminate?

 Your coverage will terminate at the end of the policy term, which is June 30th, following your graduation.
-To request a Certificate of Coverage, please go to www.aetnastudenthealth.com log in to your account to access your certificate.
+To request a Certificate of Coverage, please go to www.aetnastudenthealth.com.
+You will need to log in to your account to access your certificate.

 Can I enroll my dependents in the student insurance plan?